Stereotypes of African Americans: Controlling image

 Controlling images are stereotypes that are used against a marginalized group to portray social injustice as natural, normal, and inevitable.
 By erasing their individuality, controlling images silence black women and make them invisible in society.
 The misleading controlling image present is that white women are the standard for everything, even oppression.

 Education

-Studies show that scholarship has been dominated by white men and women.
-Being a recognized academic includes social activism as well as scholarship.
-That is a difficult position to hold since white counterparts dominate the activist and social work realms of scholarship.
-It is notably difficult for a black woman to receive the resources needed to complete her research and to write the texts that she desires.
-That, in part, is due to the silencing effect of the angry black woman stereotype.
-Black women are skeptical of raising issues, also seen as complaining, within professional settings because of their fear of being judged.
+Scholarship has traditionally been dominated by white people.
+Scholar of ethnic studies Rachel Alician Grifin has argued that becoming a recognized academic includes social activism as well as scholarship.
+This is made difficult by the dominance of white academics in the activist and social work realms of scholarship.
+As such, it is difficult for a black woman to receive the resources needed to complete her research and to write the texts that she desires.
+This is in part due to the silencing effect of the angry black woman stereotype.
+Black women are skeptical of raising issues within professional settings because of their fear of being judged.